exhibitjs/exhibit/README.md

 app.build('src', 'public', {watch: true});
 ```

 But unlike Express, it's not for running on a production server.
-It's just for processing static files – it pushes everything from one directory to another via your chosen build steps (e.g. `src/main.scss` → `public/main.css`).
+It's just for processing static files – it pushes everything from one directory to another via your chosen build steps (e.g.&nbsp;`src/main.scss`&nbsp;→&nbsp;`public/main.css`).

 **So it's like gulp?** Not really – it has no CLI and it's not a task runner.
 It's just a nice little API for managing a series of changes to a bunch of files.
 It solves some fundamental problems that pla You can use Exhibit *with* gulp, or with another task runner ...or with good old `$ node`.